Since we are due to leave the EU curtain regulations concerning the use of UK trailers in Europe came into force on 28th March 2019.

 If you would like to use your trailer in most existing EU counties, for business and commercial purposes and its gross weight is over 750kg, you will need to register your trailer with DVLA.

-These regulations do not apply to trailers which are to be used abroad for for personal use, such as camping, house moving etc. and the trailer has a gross weight of under 3500kg.
+These regulations do not apply to trailers that are to be used abroad for personal use, such as camping, house moving, etc. and the trailer has a gross weight of

-You can register your trailer voluntarily, even if you do not intent to use it abroad and it is over 750kg gross and you only use it for personal travel.
+You can register your trailer voluntarily, even if you do not intend to use it abroad and it is over 750kg gross and you only use it for personal travel.

 Albania, Andorra, Armenia, Austria, Azerbaijan,

 Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Italy, Kazakhstan, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Moldova, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Russia, San Marino, Serbia, Slovakia, Slovenia, Sweden, Switzerland, Ukraine

 This means that these trailers making international journeys will need to: